 On October 1st, the first Inspiring Fifty Belgium was published.
 It is an international initiative that nationally translates into a list of fifty women in STEM who inspire.
-The inspiration can be on all levels, from a businesswoman who’s climbed her way on the corporate ladder to a top position, to a successful entrepreneur, or a research professional or professor who followed a non-conventional path.
+The inspiration can be on all levels, businesswomen in tech, successful entrepreneurs, research professionals or professors.
 The list is diverse, but female.

 Why do we still need a list like that in 2020?
 In a country like Belgium, women have all the rights men do.
 While it seems as if – on paper – women get the same opportunities as men, the reality tells us otherwise.
 The gender imbalance at executive level is still skewed.
 Companies – especially in science, tech, and engineering – have a hard time finding women to join them, and an equally hard time keeping them.
 If you want to increase the number of women in tech, you must start with a good number, and then find a way not to lose too many along the way.
 It seems to be a relatively simple math exercise at first sight but turns out to be a bit more complicated.

 One could be content at that point, and just sit back and wait until the next generation goes to college to see whether the percentage of women has increased.
 And if that number goes up, it is only a matter of time until more women take more highly ranked positions in tech firms.
 So, why don’t we just wait two generations?
-Because the result will probably be disappointing.
+The result of that strategy will probably be disappointing.

 So, am I a going to blame men for the lack of women in higher positions?
 No. Nobody is to blame.
 Men can’t fix the imbalance, neither can women.
 Or even companies, governments, institutions, and lists for that matter.
 On their own, none of them will solve the problem.
 The only way to make headway, is by connecting all the dots and make everyone part of the solution.

 Most employees deal with the same colleagues every day.
 Male coworkers get used to a woman in their midst and to some extent, as a woman, you can become “one of the guys” over time.
-However, every time you move departments or change jobs, you have to start over and prove yourself again (more than men have to).
+However, every time you move departments, get a promotion, or change jobs, you have to start over and prove yourself again (more than men have to).
 Is that really a problem?
-Doesn't it just make you a better employee?
+Doesn't it just make you better at what you do?
 Don’t forget that the average women in the tech industry has a science or engineering degree.
 Five years of university not only prepared her for the job, but also got her familiar with the feeling of being one of a few women.
-It’s not like she was expecting to go for mani-pedis during the lunch break with her coworkers at a tech company.
+She's learned to stand her ground.

 As a (relatively) young female entrepreneur, I meet with new business clients or partners on a weekly basis.
 I am so used to the gender discriminating remarks that they barely still register and I learned to look at it from the bright side.
 I no longer take offence at the comments about my age, looks, or simply that I am a woman, but rather approach it with humor and if the opportunity presents itself, make them at least think about how inappropriate or irrelevant the remark is.
 Truth be told, I probably should make a point of it every time, for the women that come behind me.
-I just don’t have the energy and time, it’s exhausting.
+Just like hearing the same ad or joke over and over again, you get insensitive to it and just ignore it.
 However, because I am on that side on such a regular basis, I do understand why so many women leave the tech-world halfway.

-A study published by the Harvard Business Review showed that the exact measures that companies put in place to help women combine motherhood with a career, kills their career.
+A study published by the Harvard Business Review showed that the exact measures that companies put in place to help women combine motherhood with a career, kill their career.
 Offering extended maternity leave, part-time positions, or interior-phasing roles are not the problem in itself.
 However, the fact that they are offered to (almost pushed on) young women in a disproportionate amount compared to men, and even worse that they inevitably seem to lead to a side-tracked career with almost no options to get to the same level afterwards as male co-workers, makes it a gift from the devil.
 If companies want to keep their women in tech, they need to offer enticing career paths to those women.
 Wild idea...
-When women are "out” for three months on maternity leave to bring a wonderful new human being into the world, that seems like the perfect time for a promotion, instead of a demotion to me.
+Those three months that women are "out" on maternity leave to bring a wonderful new human being into the world, seems like the perfect time for a promotion, instead of a demotion to me.
 Studies show that an exciting job to return to after maternity leave, is an excellent way to improve balance in the tasks at home between parents.
 Not to mention that kids of working moms get further in life.
-Men who are afraid women would be having babies to get ahead and get a promotion, should go talk to a woman who just had a baby… Let’s end with the motto of my Alma Mater KU Leuven: If you want to change the world, you have to start with yourself.
+Men who are afraid women would be having babies to get ahead and get a promotion, should go talk to a woman who recently had a baby and hasn't slept much in the past weeks… Let’s end with the motto of my Alma Mater KU Leuven: If you want to change the world, you have to start with yourself.
 Awareness from peers – both male and female – as well as management level is crucial and the first step to getting actual implementation of a more female friendly tech work-environment.
 So next time you notice one (or another) French speaker outnumbered by a bunch of English speakers, go the extra mile.